PeilinzhongZ/Go-Dapp-Auction/Proposal.md

 ## How?
 - Auctioneer can post the information about the item to blockchain, such as description and starting price, etc. Also Auctioneer also can based on transactions to determine the winner of this auction.
-- Bidder can post their price to minner.
+- Bidder can post their price to miner.
 Also they can review the recent transcation of the auction and check the auctioneer determine winner correctlly.
-- Minner would create block with transaction based on the price minner posted.
-And Minner can get reward from the each payment and service fee from bidder.
+- Miner would create block with transaction based on the price miner posted.
+And Miner can get reward from the each payment and service fee from bidder.

 ## Functionalities
 ### Auctioneer